 Pearson Test of English (Academic) 58-64 inclusive and no communicative skill below 50.

 International students with an IELTS score of 6.0 may be admitted if they enrol and attend EAP (English for Academic Purposes) language support classes assigned to them in their first semester.
-Their study load will be adjusted in this semester to allow them to complete Language Support studies.

 The Australian Government has specified separate English language requirements for overseas students of some countries applying for student visas.
 Please refer to the Department of Immigration and Citizenship website for information on Student visa English language requirements.